 What are your ideas?

 This is the most important part of your manifesto – and you should outline everything you would like to do if you were to be successful.
 This could include campaign ideas, new ways of working and things you would like to change.
 You can put as many or as few ideas as you would like, but it’s a good idea to put back up your ideas with some research to show why they would work.
-Do bear in mind that the student body is massively diverse!
+Speak to UPSU staff and current officers to find out if your ideas are realistic and achievable.
+Also, do bear in mind that the student body is massively diverse!
 You will never be able to please everyone with your manifesto, so try and stick to what YOU are passionate about, and it’s more likely to come across in your manifesto.

 Was this helpful?